yorkbill/get-support/datacenter-migration.md

 | Legacy Planet | D2 *(colocation in Dallas)*, D6 and D7 *(Dallas)*, H2 *(Houston)*  | DAL10, DAL12, DAL13 |
 {: caption="Table 1.
 Data centers that are closing" caption-side="top"}

 The following table describes important dates that you need to be aware of if you have services that run in the data centers that are set to close.
-You should receive notifications if you have services in the data centers that are closing.
+You receive notifications if you have services in the data centers that are closing.

 | Date           | Data Center Migration Milestone |
 |----------------|---------------------------------|